maximw/tg-wallet-pay/README.md

 Please see the example in [Demo Store Bot](https://t.me/PineAppleDemoWPStoreBot).

 # Use Case
-1. The customer initiates the payment process in the merchant's Telegram bot.
+1. The customer initiates the payment process in the merchant's store.
 2. Merchant's bot:
     1. addresses the POST order;
-    2. receives the payLink in response;
+    2. receives the payment link in response;
-    3. shows the user the \"Pay\" button.
+    3. shows the user the payment button.
-3. The customer taps the \"Pay\" button.
+3. The customer taps the payment button.
-4. The merchant's bot redirects the customer to the payLink in the Wallet Bot.
+4. The merchant's store redirects the customer to the payment link in the Wallet.
 5. If the customer uses Wallet for the first time, they agree to:
     1. add Wallet to the Attachments menu;
     2. allow Wallet to send messages.